Andover-Robotics/software-docs/the-ftc-control-system.md

 ## Check your Understanding

 1. What's the difference between the Robot Controller and the Driver Station?
+What are their respective roles?
-2. What is the most popular delivery connector in FTC?
+2. How do control signals travel from the driver's joystick to the motors on the robot?
+Describe the entire process.
 3. What is the name of the hardware controller used in ARC?